ankitsharma5911/sms_spam_classification/README.md

-# sms_spam_detection
+# Email/SMS spam_detection

-to detect spam messages in SMS, we can use a combination of natural language processing (NLP) and machine learning techniques.
+To detect spam messages in SMS, we can use a combination of natural language processing (NLP) and machine learning techniques.
 Here's a basic approach:
 ### Step 1: Data Collection
 Collect a dataset of SMS messages, both spam and non-spam.
 You can use publicly available datasets